nh-server/switch-guide/docs/user_guide/modchip/index.md

 Furthermore, this guide assumes you have a functional modchip installation.

 ## Important
-If you do decide to follow the recommended emuMMC path later in the guide, make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html) beforehand as well as making sure [the Switch is set as Primary Console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account).
+If you do decide to follow the recommended emuMMC path later in the guide, make sure you disable [Automatic Save Data Cloud backups/downloads](https://www.nintendo.co.uk/Support/Nintendo-Switch/How-to-Enable-Disable-Automatic-Save-Data-Backups-and-Downloads-1434310.html) beforehand as well as making sure [the Switch is set as the primary Pass-Enabled console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/41221/~/how-to-set-or-change-the-primary-nintendo-switch-console-for-a-nintendo-account).

 ::: danger